-Creating this blog is something I’ve been meaning to do for a few years now and just never got around to it.
-Both my husband and I have been vegetarians since sometime in the mid-90’s but we didn’t really note it on a calendar so we’re not exactly sure when we started.
+Both my husband and I have been vegetarians since sometime in the mid-90s.
 I went all the way to veganville in 2004.
 What I miss most is milk chocolate and nope, there’s still not a really awesome soy or rice milk chocolate substitute.
-I may have to make my own one day.

 Raised on Lard and Bacon

-Of course, my family was weirded out enough by the vegetarian thing but they’re REALLY confused over veganism.
 I grew up in southern Indiana in a family that had migrated north from Tennessee and Kentucky.
-The kind of food my grandma taught me to make when I was a kid was veggies boiled to death with lard, butter, salt and pepper.
-Oh, and a ham hock if you’ve got one to spare.
-Meat (esp. bacon) was in just about everything.
+The kind of food my grandma taught me to make when I was a kid consisted of veggies boiled to death with lard, butter, salt and pepper with a ham hock thrown in.
+Meat (esp. bacon) was served daily.
 She always had a huge garden and everyone gathered at harvest time to string beans and can foods for the winter.
-She and grandpa never owned their own farm but always rented from other people.
-So I don’t think the garden was ever larger than 1/2 acre but to a kid, it seemed huge.
+She and grandpa never owned their own farm but always rented from others.
+So I don’t think the garden was ever larger than an acre but to a kid, it seemed huge.

 While in high school, I had severe allergies and I remember my grandma saying that she thought I might be allergic to milk.
 In hindsight, that was a pretty radical statement for someone in a rural Midwestern town.
 Not until years later would I realize she was on to something.